adamyg/mcwin32/mcwin32/doc/INSTALL.md

     To install the minimal tools required:

         $ pacman --noconfirm -S base-devel
-        $ pacman --noconfirm -S bison
-        $ pacman --noconfirm -S

     plus one of the following

         $ pacman --noconfirm -S mingw-w64-x86_64-gcc
         $ pacman --noconfirm -S mingw-w64-i686-gcc

     These compilers must be on your MSYS2 \$PATH, example below assuming the default installation path ``c:/msys64/``.
     A common error is to not have these on your \$PATH.
 The MSYS2 version of gcc will not work correctly here.

   * From the root of the source directory perform the following: